 All farms must comply with the permitted activity criteria for animal effluent disposal.
-The permitted activity rules are covered in section 16 and 17 of the Regional Water and Soil Plan for Northland (water and soil plan).
+The permitted activity rules are covered in Section 16 and 17 of the Regional Water and Soil Plan for Northland and/or C.6.3 of the Proposed Regional Plan for Northland.

 Rules 16 and 17 of the water and soil plan apply to the discharge and disposal / management of animal effluent and farm waste water from: